Time-resolved observation of magnon splitting into vortex gyration and Floquet spin waves

 The magnetization of vortex dots is easily set in the non-linear regime where spin waves start to scatter mutually \cite{schultheiss_excitation_2019, korber_nonlocal_2020, korber_pattern_2023, verba_theory_2021} and interact with the vortex core.
 The interactions between the core and spin waves have been studied along two main lines.
 The hybridization of the azimuthal spin waves with the gyration mode \cite{park_interactions_2005, guslienko_dynamic_2008} was first shown to lift the degeneracy between spin waves of opposite azimuthal indices \cite{park_interactions_2005, salama_large_2025}.
 In parallel, active research was conducted on the possibility to switch the polarity of the vortex core by interaction with azimuthal spin waves \cite{kammerer_magnetic_2011, yoo_azimuthal-spin-wave-mode-driven_2015}, sometimes in conjunction with an active pumping of the gyration \cite{sproll_low-amplitude_2014}.

 Together with these two regimes, interactions between the high frequency spin waves and the vortex core are occurring \cite{jenkins_electrical_2021}.
 This was studied numerically.
 Z. Gao et al. \cite{gao_interplay_2023} analyzed the reaction of the vortex core to an impinging spin wave beam.
 They showed that in addition to the forced excitation due to the incoming wave, core gyration is induced and the excitation spectrum splits into a frequency comb with finger spacing being the gyration frequency.
 Z. Wang et al. \cite{wang_twisted_2022} proposed that the physical origin of such frequency comb is the confluence and splitting scattering of $m=1$ azimuthal spin waves with the gyration mode of the vortex core.
-The emergence of the frequency comb was then confirmed experimentally by C. Heins et al. \cite{heins_self-induced_2024, heins_control_2025}.
-In addition, Heins et al. showed that the high frequency modes involved in the scattering are not the regular eigenmodes of the system but rather magnon Floquet states constructed on the time-periodic gyrating vortex, and populated by the nonlinear coupling of driven magnon modes to the vortex core gyration.
-These earlier works \cite{heins_self-induced_2024, heins_control_2025, philippe_excitation_2025} provided a clear understanding of the steady state situation and its event-averaged transient but did not dig into the dynamics of how azimuthal spin wave modes scatter into vortex core gyration and how they adapt to the resulting Floquet context.
+The emergence of the frequency comb was then confirmed experimentally by C. Heins et al. \cite{heins_self-induced_2026, heins_control_2025}.
+The observed phenomenology --threshold behavior at which eigenmodes get suddenly highly populated-- bore a strong similarity with three-wave processes observed in other magnetic platforms \cite{boardman_three-_1988, bracher_parallel_2017}.
+In addition, Heins et al. showed that the high frequency modes involved in the scattering are not the regular eigenmodes of the system but rather magnon Floquet states constructed on the time-periodic gyrating vortex, and populated by the nonlinear coupling of driven magnon modes to the core gyration.
+These earlier works \cite{heins_self-induced_2026, heins_control_2025, philippe_excitation_2026} provided a clear understanding of the steady state situation and its event-averaged transient but did not dig into the dynamics of how azimuthal spin wave modes scatter into vortex core gyration and how they adapt to the resulting Floquet context.
 Since scattering is most often a stochastic process, some features of this process can only be revealed by real-time single-shot experiments.